prathamp18/ERD-Database-Management-System/README.md

-# 📌 ER Diagram & Database Management System
+# 📌 ER Diagram & University Database Management System

 ## 📖 Project Overview
 This project focuses on designing an **Entity-Relationship Diagram (ERD)** and implementing a **Database Management System** (DBMS) based on the ERD.
 The system models various academic entities such as **Courses, Departments, Disciplines, Learning Outcomes, and Graduate Attributes**.